-The Principal or other designated administrator shall notify the parents by letter of their child's assignment to the Alternative Education Program.
-The letter shall include length and reason for assignment, expected behavior of the student, and notification that assignment may be extended or shortened depending upon the attitude and cooperation of the student.
+The Superintendent or designee shall notify the parents by letter of their child's assignment to the alternative education program.

+The letter may include length and reason for assignment, expected behavior of the student, and notification that assignment may be extended or shortened depending upon the attitude and cooperation of the student.